jcornaz/benimator/doc/adr/0003-cargo-smart-release.md

 ## Consequences

-Releases will be triggered manually when it makes sense.

 It is still cheap to release and can be done at any time on-demand.

+Releases will be triggered manually when it makes sense, as often as possible.

 The changelog will be reviewed and adapted when releasing.